HOC Priority Guide

 Step 2: Level 100

-All HOC in order of priority to level 100.
+All HOCs in order of priority to level 100.
 Level 100 is the end of SCRs and increases the HOC’s stats to their base max.
-AGLs are generally not that useful and you could take your time when you get to that part of the priority if you so desire.
+The lower half of the list is generally not that useful and you could take your time when you get to that part of the priority if you so desire.

 Step 3: